zelitosaide/react-js-course/src/api/memo/react-api/README_MEMO.md

   Optimizing with `memo` is only valuable when your component re-renders often with the same exact props, and its re-rendering logic is expensive.
 If there is no perceptible lag when your component re-renders, `memo` is unnecessary.
 Keep in mind that `memo` is completely useless if the props passed to your component are always different, such as if you pass an object or a plain function defined during rendering.
 This is why you will often need [`useMemo`](https://beta.reactjs.org/apis/react/useMemo#skipping-re-rendering-of-components) and [`useCallback`](https://beta.reactjs.org/apis/react/useCallback#skipping-re-rendering-of-components) to together with `memo`.

+  There is no benefit to wrapping a component in `memo` in other cases.
+There is no significant harm to doing that either, so some teams choose to not think about individual cases, and memoize as much as possible.
+The downside of this approach is that code becomes less readable.
+Also, not all memoization is affective: a single value that's "always new" is enough to break memoization for an entire component.
 </details>

 ### Updating a memoized component using state